Dear FJA Community,

 Pending test of suspected COVID-19:

-For a person in your household or someone that a student or staff person had close and unmasked contact with (even if FJA student or staff is asymptomatic)
+For a person in your household or someone that a student or staff person had close contact with (even if FJA student or staff is asymptomatic)

 Communicating Symptomatic and Confirmed COVID-19 Cases

 - FJA will cooperate with the local public health department if a confirmed case of COVID-19 is identified.
 This may include sharing the contact information for any close contacts of the affected individual with public health authorities.

 - Due to FERPA (Family Educational Rights and Privacy Acts) and ADA (Americans with Disabilities Act) requirements, COVID-19 positive individuals cannot be identified.
 Even if a student or their family acknowledges and publicly discloses a positive test, school staff and officials cannot participate in discussions or acknowledge a positive test.

 - Within 24 hours of being notified by the local health department of a case associated with FJA, we will notify our community by email and the FJA website.

 If there is a case of an FJA student or staff member Confirmed with COVID-19, FJA Will ⇒